 - Food companies can disclose the bioengineered ingredients (1) in one sentence on the label, (2) using a logo similar to the NOP’s or (3) offering a QR code that will lead a shopper to a website for more information about the product.

-- Smartlabel.
-Some companies opt to use SmartLabel, created in 2015 by the Grocery Manufacturers Association and the Food Marketing Institute called the Trading Partner Alliance.
+- Smartlabel: Some companies opt to use SmartLabel, created in 2015 by the Grocery Manufacturers Association and the Food Marketing Institute called the Trading Partner Alliance.
 Since there is not enough room on a product label to list all of a product’s information, consumers can access all the information they would want to know via their phone, tablet or desktop computer.
 They can scan the SmartLabel QR code on the packages, visit the company’s website, call a 1-800 number on the packaging, use the SmartLabel app, search the web, or visit SmartLabel product search.

-- FDA Labeling.
-The FDA has issued some guidance for companies who choose to voluntarily label their food as not produced using genetic engineering.
-The products must meet the same regulatory requirements and safety and labeling standards as other foods regulated by the FDA, and should be labeled as “not bioengineered”, “not genetically modified through the use of modern biotechnology,” or simply, “not genetically engineered.”
+- FDA Labeling: The FDA has issued some guidance for companies who choose to voluntarily label their food as not produced using genetic engineering.
+The products must meet the same regulatory requirements and safety and labeling standards as other foods regulated by the FDA, and should be labeled as “not bioengineered,” “not genetically modified through the use of modern biotechnology,” or simply, “not genetically engineered.”

-Do you think genetically modified foods should be labeled in the US?
+How do you think genetically modified foods should be labeled in the US?
 What are your thoughts about the ingredients that could possibly be exempt?
 Is the voluntary labeling movement helpful for you, or making everything more confusing?
 Let’s start talking!